htmlprojectsZRD/zordon.cf/README.md

 # zordon.cf
 yup my site is open source

-update: i will not continue working on this site. more info about https://azordon-cf.blogspot.com/2022/06/site-has-been-discontinued.html
+update: i will not continue working on this site. more info about you can find at my blog (https://azordon-cf.blogspot.com/2022/06/site-has-been-discontinued.html)